 We champion high-impact partnerships and programs to elevate and enact the most effective strategies against gun violence.

-10 grants of $10K will be awarded to high-impact organizations that are helping build an ecosystem of gun violence prevention and reduction in Atlanta.
+10 grants of $10K are awarded annually to high-impact organizations that are helping build an ecosystem of gun violence prevention and reduction in Atlanta.

 We’re dedicated to seeing our grantees succeed, which is why we partner with grantees to elevate their voices and maximize their reach, influence, and impact.